ocean-sampling-day/OSD2019/QualityControlledData/README.md

 * A turtle file with the collected environmental, event and omics data described in RDF triples: [OSD19Data_MachineReadable_version2.ttl](https://raw.githubusercontent.com/ocean-sampling-day/OSD2019/main/OSD19Data_MachineReadable_version2.ttl).
 This file was generated using [this template](https://raw.githubusercontent.com/ocean-sampling-day/OSD2019/main/OSD19Data_MachineReadable_version2.ldt) with [PySUByT](https://github.com/vliz-be-opsci/pysubyt).
 * The station information spreadsheet

-All of the data collected in the Data sheets are taken from the logsheets that were provided by each sampling station.
-A certain amount of QC was performed on the values in the logsheets: where stations returned values in units that were not as requested in the SOPs and the OSD Handbook, we added a comment in the flag columns of the data spreadsheets to highlight this fact.
-The units themselves are included as separate columns along with each measured parameter in the data spreadsheets and are also explained in the metadata spreadsheets.
-Note that we did not perform any unit conversions, nor did we do any checking for potentially suspect values: the values here are exactly as provided on the logsheets from each station.

 Scans of the original logsheets can be downloaded from the Marine Data Archive: [click here](https://mda.vliz.be/directlink.php?fid=VLIZ_00000615_625ebbe05686f491055780).